mxr612/Notes/CCLC2204 Literary Appreciation/ShortStory.md

 ### Setting

+Setting includes the time, place, and social conditions of the story.

+Describe the setting of “A Jury of Her Peers”.
+Include specific quotes / details, explaining how they contribute to the development of the story.

 ### Irony

 G.R.
 Thompson defines irony as "a basic discrepancy between what is expected or apparent and what is actually the case." (the difference between expectation and the reality)